tfzhang006/paper-reading/Learning Part Generation and Assembly for Structure-aware Shape Synthesis.md

 ## Methods
 - **Part generators**.
 K part generators for K predefined semantic labels.
 	- Each part generator is trained to generate a volume of a specific part from a random vector.
+	- 3D volumes with a resolution of 64x64x64
 	- VAE-GAN
 - **Part assembler**.
 ## Evaluation